Donshenal/-Data-Analysis-Project-home-sales-in-King-County/README.md

 This project focuses on conducting an exploratory data analysis of a King County Housing Dataset and presenting the findings to a client for making strategic decisions.

-## Dataset Information

-- **Data Source:** King County Housing Data
-- **Location:** Accessible in the 'eda' schema of our database via DBeaver.
-- **Data File:** Save the dataset as a CSV file in the 'data' folder (note: exclude this file from GitHub uploads).
-- **Data Exploration:** Explore the dataset in DBeaver and craft a join operation for two tables.
-- **Column Information:** Find detailed descriptions of the column names in the `column_names.md` file.
-Some column names may require further investigation due to ambiguity or lack of clarity.

-    _Note: Similar to real-world scenarios, if column names are unclear, use online resources or databases to interpret their meanings._

 ## Tasks

 1. **Exploratory Data Analysis (EDA) & Insights:**